matey-0/Reynard/ublock/README.md

 **The fix:** Noop additional domains on a per-site or global basis.
 See "How to Use Hard Mode Effectively" below for the daily workflow.

 **Hard Mode is a one-time setup cost for long-term control and privacy.** Stick with it for 2-3 weeks and it becomes second nature.
-You'll thank your protectiveness when you hear about some new domain that p'wnd people en masse, that you managed to avoid by blocking everything.
+You'll thank your protectiveness when you hear about some new domain that pwned people en-masse, that you managed to avoid by blocking everything.
 That's not to say you're 100% safe.
 You're not, even with the most advanced setup possible (which this is not), or the least advanced setup: user error is still the #1 source of failure.

 ## How to use Hard Mode effectively
 ### Daily Workflow